-Our "Patient Charter" is for both patients and their families, Doctors, Nurses and Allied Health Professionals, Government, Politicians, Academics and providers of goods and services to the UK health economy.
-We have provided you with a glossary of terms.
-This will help you navigate some of the terminology, even though we have tried to reduce the jargon and acronyms.
+Our "Patient Charter" is for both Patients and their Families, Doctors, Nurses and Allied Health Professionals, Government, Politicians, Academics and providers of goods and services to the UK health economy.
+We have provided you with a glossary which will help you navigate some of the terminology, even though we have tried to reduce the jargon and acronyms.